christianvriens/raycast-devtoolkit/docs/USER_GUIDE.md

 3. **Use**: Fill in the form and press Enter
 4. **Copy**: Results are automatically copied to your clipboard

+### Install from local code (developer)

+If you prefer to run DevToolkit from your local checkout (useful for development and testing), Raycast can load extensions from a local folder:

+- Open Raycast → Preferences (⌘ ,) → Extensions (or Developer settings).
+- Look for the option to add an "Application Directory" or a local extensions path.
+- Add/select the path where this repository is located (for example: `/path/to/devtoolkit`).
+- Restart Raycast or use Developer → Reload Extensions to pick up changes.

+Once added, Raycast will load the extension code from that directory so you can test changes without publishing to the store.
+The Python CLI tools in `python-tools/` will work from the same folder.

 ## 🛠 Tool Reference

 ### 🔤 Base64 Encode/Decode